Spell-Bound-Studios/Core/README.md

 ### Preset Commands

 Best for: Commands that operate on game objects/presets.
 This is an advanced feature for games using the ObjectPreset system.

+This is a bit more advanced because it builds on our preset object system.
+However, if you're already using our other packages or building off of this one you will find that it comes naturally because it utilizes the "console module" type that you can add to your object preset scriptable objects.
+Now you're able to easily spawn, add, or remove items from your gameworld via the console!

 **Example:**
 ```csharp